 Benefits are payable within 30 days of the date we receive Proof of the claim.

-Benefits are based on the coverage that is in force on the date you are Disabled.
+Benefits are based on the coverage that is in force on the date you are Disabled or the expense was incurred.
 Any change to the Policy will not affect a payable claim that occurs prior to the change.